Now, where were we? (Click here for last week’s post)

 - An obvious point, perhaps, but one worth making: they must spell the words they guess!
 Given that most speaking activities can also be writing activities, they can give their response orally (much faster, maintains pace) or in writing.
 You choose.

 - Words should be written in lower case letters rather than all capitals so that the shape of the word is retained.

 - Most of these activities are particularly appealing to visual and kinaesthetic learners.
 There is not much here for auditory learners, so take a look at How do you spell…?, a visual, kinaesthetic and auditory spelling activity where pupils can associate the sounds they hear with letters and combinations of letters.

 - I encourage pupils to keep the boxes their new shoes came in and to use these for languages!
-Every time some vocab cards are made and used, they go into a small (dinner-money) envelope, labelled with the topic, and these are kept in their shoebox.
+Every time some vocab cards are made and used, they go into a small (dinner-money) envelope or wrapped in a piece of scrap paper, labelled with the topic, and these are kept in their shoebox.
 As the year goes on, the box gets fuller.
 By the time they reach KS4 they’ve already got lots of revision materials they can still benefit from.
 I tell parents about this on the first parents’ evening, mention it in reports and every now and again I encourage the pupils to bring their boxes in to school so they can run a few games with their partners (or rather, so that I can see if they are still keeping their cards).

 - Pupils will only use these techniques on their own if they are also using them in class.
 I encourage them to walk around with an envelope of cards in their pocket for a couple of days and flip through the cards at odd moments.
 They often find this is much more effective than sitting down for a while with them.